Testing for Convergence or Divergence of a Series

 Integral Test

-The integral method can be used to determine the convergence/divergence of series composed of decreasing positive sequences.
+Integration can be used to determine the convergence/divergence of a series composed of a decreasing sequence of positive terms.

 Integral Test